dyskobol/dyskobol/README.rst

   Name of database.

 <image path>
-    Path to disk image which, should be processed.
+    Path to disk image which should be processed.

 Example configuration: